Saved events

 • Australian Chamber Orchestra (21 Mar): The Australian Chamber Orchestra and director Richard Tognetti return to the Barbican with a programme of Bach, Gubaidulina and Shostakovich – marking both the 50th anniversary of Shostakovich’s death and also celebrating 50 years of this groundbreaking, boundary-crossing chamber ensemble.
 Across the performance, the orchestra will be joined by trumpeter Jeroen Berwaerts, pianist Alexander Melnikov and oboist Ivan Podyomov.

-• Chamber Orchestra of Europe and Sunwook Kim (12 Apr): Comprised of eminent chamber musicians and section leaders, the Chamber Orchestra of Europe join with South Korean pianist Sunwook Kim in a programme of late classical and modern music, counterpointing Anna Clyne with Ludwig van Beethoven’s Piano Concertos No 4 and 5.
+• Chamber Orchestra of Europe and Sunwook Kim (12 Apr): Comprised of eminent chamber musicians and section leaders, the Chamber Orchestra of Europe join with South Korean pianist and director Sunwook Kim in a programme of late classical and modern music, counterpointing Anna Clyne with Ludwig van Beethoven’s Piano Concertos No 4 and 5.

 • Il Pomo D'oro, Joyce DiDonato and Michael Spyres: Jephtha (7 May): Il Pomo d’Oro return to the Barbican with conductor Francesco Corti joined by a star-cast of mezzo-soprano Joyce DiDonato and baritenor Michael Spyres alongside Mélissa Petit, Cody Quattlebaum and Jasmin White to perform Handel’s 1751 valedictory oratorio Jephtha.